CS-LAB-MGMT/CS_LAB_MGMT/README.md

 ### An example workflow by git commands
 Clone once:
 `git clone git@github.com:CS-LAB-MGMT/CS_LAB_MGMT.git`
+Switch to development branch and make a feature branch
 `git checkout development`
 `git checkout -b feature123`
 Make some changes.
 `git add .`
 `git commit -m "I changed something."`
 Make some more changes.
 `git add .`
 `git commit -m "Did more stuff"`
 Decide to try a cool library out.
 `git checkout -b "feature123_libtest"`
 Try out library, go crazy, its horrible!
 Maybe later.
 `git checkout feature123`
-Finish the feature, and learn more about that cool library.
-Maybe you can make it work?
+Finish the feature
 `git add .`
 `git commit -m "Finished feature"`
+Development branch is way ahead of my current branch, I hope they didn't break anything I needed!
+Lets update my local development branch and see.
+`git checkout development`
+`git pull`
+Now to merge it into my feature branch.
+`git checkout feature123`
+`git merge development`
+Luckily, the other developers didn't make any changes to the files you worked with.
+So the merge was successful!
+Ah, you took a break, at lunch, read more about that cool library and realized you can make it work!